Are e-cigarettes legal for use in Canada?

-While e-cigarettes are marketed as a smoking cessation aid or tobacco replacement, they are not approved for use in Canada.
+While e-cigarettes are marketed as a quit smoking aid, they are not approved or regulated for this use in Canada.

 Health Canada also issued a notice to stakeholders indicating that all electronic products intended to administer inhaled doses of nicotine are considered new drugs and as such fall under the Food and Drugs Act.

 However, the Notice issued by Health Canada only applies to e-cigarettes “intended” to deliver nicotine, which has created a regulatory grey zone that has been widely exploited.